 From R3's point of view, using R2 is sending traffic to the suboptimal path.

 Route Reflector prevents BGP Fast Reroute

 BGP Route Reflector prevents fast reroute.
 For the fast reroute, at least two path needs to be installed on the device which will take an action.
-In the Figure-5, If R3 would receive the both R1 and R2 as next-hops for the customer site, R3 would be able to install , R1 in to routing table as primary path and R2 as hot-standby path.
+In Figure-5, If R3 would receive both R1 and R2 as next-hops for the customer site, R3 would be able to install, R1 into the routing table as the primary path and R2 as the hot-standby path.

 Without BGP Route Reflector, we would have Full Mesh IBGP.
 Every BGP Router would have a direct IBGP session with each other.

-They would have all available next-hop/exit point for the prefixes.
+They would have all available next-hop/exit points for the prefixes.

 In the absence of IBGP Multipath, only one of them would be installed in the IP Routing Table but all available next-hops would be in the BGP Routing Table of the routers.